If You Arrive Late or Miss the Test

-- Raise your hand and tell the test supervisor.
+- Raise your hand and tell the test coordinator.

-- If you have backup equipment, ask the supervisor for permission to switch to it.
+- If you have backup equipment, ask the coordinator for permission to switch to it.

 - If you don’t have backup equipment, you can cancel your scores for that test.
 You can go ahead and take any other Subject Tests that you planned to take that day — those scores won’t be canceled.

-If you’re taking a Language with Listening Test and the CD you’re given is defective, raise your hand and ask the supervisor for a replacement.
+If you’re taking a Language with Listening Test and the CD you’re given is defective, raise your hand and ask the coordinator for a replacement.